 - By Shane Harris

 Shane Harris is a senior staff writer at Foreign Policy, covering intelligence and cyber security.
 He is the author of The Watchers: The Rise of America's Surveillance State, which chronicles the creation of a vast national security apparatus and the rise of surveillance in America.
 The Watchers won the New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism, and the Economist named it one of the best books of 2010.
 Shane is the winner of the Gerald R. Ford Prize for Distinguished Reporting on National Defense.
 He has four times been named a finalist for the Livingston Awards for Young Journalists, which honor the best journalists in America under the age of 35.
-Prior to joining Foreign Policy, he was the senior writer for The Washingtonian and a staff correspondent at National Journal., Isaac Stone FishIsaac Stone Fish is FP's Asia editor.
-A Mandarin speaker, he lived in China for seven years before moving to Washington, D.C.
-His articles have also appeared in the New York Times, the Economist, the Washington Post, and the Los Angeles Times, and he has appeared as a commentator on MSNBC, the BBC, NPR, Al Jazeera, and PRI, among others.
+Prior to joining Foreign Policy, he was the senior writer for The Washingtonian and a staff correspondent at National Journal., Isaac Stone FishIsaac Stone Fish is a journalist and senior fellow at the Asia Society’s Center on U.S-China Relations.
+He is on sabbatical from Foreign Policy Magazine.

 The foreign minister of Singapore, one of the United States’ most important economic and military allies in Asia, is in Washington this week to encourage the Obama administration to pass the Trans-Pacific Partnership.
 The agreement been a tough sell both internationally and domestically, but Asia-Pacific countries have been looking to the United States to close the massive trade deal, most recently during President Barack Obama’s trip to Asia in late April.
 For Singapore, the message is clear: Failure is not an option.